letscontrolit/uPyEasy/README.md

-# ohmqtt branch

-This branch provides the functionality of sending sensor data to a home controller using the OpenHab MQTT protocol.
-It contains additonal code and changes to existing modules.
-The existing code comes from the version of uPyEasy published on the Github repository letscontrolit/uPyEasy in commit 4c649fa  on 26/03/2018.
-This is alpha firmware for testing.
-It currently allows publishing of data from uPyEasy, not yet subscribing.

 # uPyEasy

 uPyEasy allows you to turn an ESP or STM32 module into a multifunction sensor and switch device.
 Configuration of uPyEasy is web-based.
 This means that after you've got the firmware loaded, the set up of the device can be done with a web browser.
 New sensors can be added on-the-fly as well as the configuration for your home automation solution.